w3nest/mkdocs-ts/doc/assets/tutorials.notebook.python.matplotlib.md

 const notif = `
 This page proceed with installation of **Pyodide** in the main thread.

 Expect the UI to be non-responsive until done.

+An extra delay to warm-up matplotlib is expected after installation completes.

 <install-view></install-view>
 `

 const { pyodide } = await installWithUI({
+    pyodide: {
+        version: "{{pyodide-version}}",
-    pyodide: ["numpy", "matplotlib"],
+        modules: ["numpy", "matplotlib"]
+    },
     display: (view) => {
         display(view)
         const done$ = view.eventsMgr.event$.pipe(